Haw River Assembly protects the Haw River Watershed.

 To protect our watershed from this pollution problem, we are re-launching our Muddy Water Watch project, partnering with county sediment and erosion control officials to document and report potential sediment violations.
 Join us!

 For more information on the project, click here.

 The Haw River Assembly office has moved to a new location in Bynum.
 We are now at 143 Bynum Church Rd. which is at the corner of Bynum Hill and Bynum Church Rd,, across from where the old Bynum mill once stood, (now part of the Lower Haw River State Natural Area).

 We still have the same mailing, phone and contact info: P.O Box 187 Bynum, NC 27228 (919) 542-5790 Email: email@example.com

-We hope to have a “office warming” party later this month once we are all settled in, but come by sooner if you’re in the neighborhood!
+We hope to have a “office warming” party later this summer once we are all settled in, but come by sooner if you’re in the neighborhood!